-(Society Registered under Karnataka Societies Registration Act, 1960) RULES AND REGULATIONS ORGANIZATION PLAN OF SWAMI V1VEKANANDA YOUTH MOVEMENT GOVERNING BODY 1 President Vice President Secretary Joint Secretary Treasurer Executive Members (2) CONSTITUTION NAME ARTICLE I The name of the organization shall be Swami Vivekananda Youth Movement.
+(Society Registered under Karnataka Societies Registration Act, 1960) RULES AND REGULATIONS ORGANIZATION PLAN OF SWAMI V1VEKANANDA YOUTH MOVEMENT STORY, MARKET ST. ST. ST. ST. ST. ST. ST. ST. ST. ST GOVERNING BODY 1 President Vice President Secretary Joint Secretary Treasurer Executive Members (2) CONSTITUTION NAME ARTICLE I The name of the organization shall be Swami Vivekananda Youth Movement.
 The Institution formed shall be irrevocable - Amended on 15th December 2007 and endorsed by Registrar of Societies, Mysore on 16th February 2008.
 AIMS AND OBJECTIVES ARTICLE II To Promote charity.
 To Give Medical Assistance to The Poor and Needy Patients To Promote Health Education and Family Planning To Take an Active Interest in The Civic, Socio- Economic and Moral welfare of the Community To undertake community development activities in all areas including Tribal, Rural, Urban and the benefits of the organization shall be open for all irrespective of caste or religionAmended on 15th December 2007 and endorsed by Registrar of Societies, Mysore on 16th February 2008 MEMBERSHIP Section A: In conformity with the objectives of this organization membership shall consist of only members above 18 years of age and below 26 years of age (at the time of admission) irrespective of sex, caste or religion - Amended on 7th November 2009 and endorsed by Registrar of Societies, Mysore on 2nd February 2010 Section B: Adult persons of good moral character and good standing in the community and who are engaged in legitimate and recognized line of business or education activity, shall be eligible for membership.
-ARTICLE III Section C: Membership shall be graded as active and honorary AKTICLE III Section D: Active members shall be persons who take an active Interest in the smooth running of the organization and who work to achieve the objects of the organization Section E: Honorary members shall be those who are unable to be an active member but are interested in the organization, its activities and objects.
+ARTICLE III Section C: Membership shall be graded as active and honorary Section D: Active members shall be persons who take an active Interest in the smooth running of the organization and who work to achieve the objects of the organization Section E: Honorary members shall be those who are unable to be an active member but are interested in the organization, its activities and objects.
 There shall be no upper limit at the time of admission and they shall have the right to vote Section F: Membership shall be acquired by invitations only.
 Prospective new members must be sponsored by a member in good standing and his membership must be approved by the governing body.
 Section A: There shall be no Admission Fee.
 ARTICLE IV Section B: Members can pay any amount of contribution at any convenient time.
-A token amount as decided by the governing body shall be charged as membership fee (payable every month) A DOLOT E T RESIGNATIONS Desired to the second s ARTICLE V Resignation of any member shall become effective upon written notice to President or Secretary or Joint Secretary provided he/she has no legal or moral hindings to the organization Secretary provided he/she has no legal or moral bindings to the organization.
-FORFEITURES OF MEMBERSHIP ARTICLE VI Section A: Any member who refuses or neglects the work assigned to him can be expelled from the organization. - ·- Section B: Any member who utilizes the name of the organization for personal benefits, who tarnishes the name of the organization or holding political or religious position will be expelled.
+A token amount as decided by the governing body shall be charged as membership fee (payable every month) ADTICLE V RESIGNATIONS Resignation of any mamber shall become effective years written notice to President on Security on Joint ARTICLE V Resignation of any member shall become effective upon written notice to President or Secretary or Joint Secretary provided he/she has no legal or moral bindings to the organization.
+FORFEITURES OF MEMBERSHIP ARTICLE VI Section A: Any member who refuses or neglects the work assigned to him can be expelled from the organization.
+Section B: Any member who utilizes the name of the organization for personal benefits, who tarnishes the name of the organization or holding political or religious position will be expelled.